-If domestic water for the property is supplied by a private well, the Sale Agreement should include a Form 2.8 Well Addendum.
-The Seller is required by state law to test the well for total coliform bacteria, arsenic, and nitrates through an accredited laboratory, a list of which can be found on the Oregon Health Authorities Domestic Well Safety page by clicking here.
+If domestic water for the property is supplied by a private well, the Sale Agreement should include a Well Addendum.
+The Seller is required by state law to test the well for total coliform bacteria, arsenic, and nitrates through an accredited laboratory, (a list of accredited laboratories is available on the Oregon Health Authority's "Environmental Laboratory Accreditation" webpage).
 The Seller must report the lab results to the Buyer and report results the Oregon Health Authority within 90 days of receiving them.
-Sellers can report lab results online to the Oregon Health Authority here.
-A physical Domestic Well Testing Transaction form can also be submitted to the Oregon Health Authority, with the lab test results, and can be found here.
+Sellers can report lab results online to the Oregon Health Authority's "Submit Well Test Results" webpage.
+A physical Domestic Well Testing Transaction form can also be submitted to the Oregon Health Authority, with the lab test results.
 The test results are valid for one year and Sellers should verify that the proper sampling and testing procedures are performed when having the well tested.
-More information on this state law requirement can be found here under ORS 488.271.
+More information on this state law requirement can be found under ORS 488.271.
 Sellers may also want to have the well tested for other potential contaminants to further determine water quality but are not required to do so.
 Proper procedures need to be used when testing domestic wells.
-More information on this state law requirement can be found at the Oregon Health Authority FAQ's page here.
+More information on this state law requirement can be found at the Oregon Health Authority FAQ's page.

 Oregon also requires that all private wells not already registered with the state of Oregon be registered at the time the property is transferred.
 Real estate forms in use in Oregon often delegate to the Buyer the responsibility for registering the well with the Oregon Water Resources Department (OWRD).
-A useful guide to the OWRD Well Identification Program can be found by clicking here.
-For more information on Domestic Wells, visit http://www.healthoregon.org/wells.
+A useful guide to the OWRD Well Identification Program can be found at the Oregon.gov "Well Identification Program" site.
+For more information on Domestic Wells, visit Oregon Health Authority's "Groundwater Protection and Well Stewardship" webpage.